SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             report = Report(metrics=[DataDriftPreset(), DataQualityPreset()])
             ```

-    3. Another important kind of drift is called *target drift*, where the distribution of the target values have
+    3. Another important kind of drift is called *target drift*, where the distribution of the target values has
         changed.
 If your training data was balanced, and you are now seeing a lot of one class being predicted this may
         indicate that your model is not performing as expected or that external factors have changed, which means that
         you should retrain your model.
 Find the preset that checks for target drift, add it to the report and re-run